UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

 Raye was our previous project.
 Her software can be run in the `raye` branch:

 1. Switch to the `raye` branch: `git switch raye`
-2. Rebuild the Dev Container: run the `Dev Containers: Rebuild Container` command
+2. Rebuild the Dev Container: run the `Dev Containers: Rebuild Container` VS Code command

 !!! warning "`raye` branch disclaimers"